Awaji Island Kuniumi Association

 The numinous island of Eshima is another contender for the true identity of the mythical "Onokoro Island."
 A long-established and widely loved tourist spot.
 At night it appears to float eerily on the water, an island aglow.

 With its natural shape still unchanged to this very day, the island attracts many visitors as an unspoiled island park.
 It is also a contender for the status of the actual location of the mythical Onokoro Island.

 Awaji Ningyo Joruri, the island's traditional performing art, can trace its history back some 500 years.

-A genre of performing art unique to Japan, Ningyo Joruri features a musical accompaniment played on the samisen (a three-stringed instrument resembling a lute).
-The play is accompanied by a narrative charged with emotional drama, narrated by chanters known as tayu, played out through puppets that appear to possess an uncanny capacity for emotional expression.
+A genre of performing art unique to Japan, Ningyo Joruri features a musical accompaniment played on the Shamisen (a three-stringed instrument resembling a lute).
+The play is accompanied by a narrative charged with emotional drama, narrated by chanters known as "Tayu", played out through puppets that appear to possess an uncanny capacity for emotional expression.

 In recent years, Awaji-Ningyo Joruri has been designated an Important National Cultural Property.
 The art form is being actively cultivated and performed overseas to promote traditional Japanese culture.
 These overseas performances are highly popular.
 The Japan Society for the Preservation of Ningyo Joruri holds a national puppetry performance summit on Awaji Island as part of these cultural activities.